d1ll3x/PurpleBox/config/windows/share/readme.txt

 --------------------------------------------------------
- Windows for Docker v3.01...
+ Windows for Docker v3.05...
  For support visit https://github.com/dockur/windows
 --------------------------------------------------------

 Using this folder you can share files with the host machine.

-To change the storage location, include the following bind mount in your compose file:
+To change its location, include the following bind mount in your compose file:

   volumes:
-    - "/home/user/example:/storage/shared"
+    - "/home/user/example:/shared"

 Or in your run command:

-  -v "/home/user/example:/storage/shared"
+  -v "/home/user/example:/shared"

-Replace the example path /home/user/example with the desired storage folder.
+Replace the example path /home/user/example with the desired shared folder.